bedtime-coders/elysia-openapi/README.md

 ## Changes from `@elysiajs/swagger`

-- Update dependencies to the latest versions (at the time of writing), including [Scalar API Reference](https://github.com/scalar/scalar)
+- Update core dependencies to the latest versions (at the time of writing)
+  - Updates include [Scalar API Reference](https://github.com/scalar/scalar), enabling useful features like [`persistAuth`](https://github.com/scalar/scalar/blob/main/documentation/configuration.md#persistauth-boolean)
-- Fix code to support the latest version of these dependencies
+  - Fix code to fully support these updates, passing all official [tests](https://github.com/bedtime-coders/elysia-openapi/actions/workflows/test.yml)
+- Ability to set any `theme` for Scalar API Reference, not just `elysiajs`
-- Rename plugin from `swagger` to `openapi`
+- Rename plugin to `openapi` (was `swagger`)
-- Change the default API Reference path to `/docs`, serving either Scalar API Reference (default) or Swagger UI
+- Change the default API Reference path to `/docs` (was `/swagger`)
-- Change the default `openapi.json` serving path to `/docs/json`
+- Change the default `openapi.json` path to `/docs/json` (was `/swagger/json`)

 ## Give us a ⭐️